e-delaney/Instance-Based_CFE_TSC/README.md

-# Instance-Based_CFE_TSC
-This repository provides details of the experiments in the paper: **Instance-based Counterfactual Explanations for Time Series Classification**.

 # Instance-based Counterfactual Explanation for Time Series Classification

 This supplementary repository provides details of the experiments in the paper **Instance-based Counterfactual Explanations for Time Series Classification**.
 Please read the paper for full details of this research.